pagkly/Zed/Investopedia3/Vanguard Exchange-Traded Funds.md

 ## Understanding Vanguard Exchange-Traded Funds

-There are currently [more than 50 Vanguard exchange-traded funds](https://investor.vanguard.com/etf/list#/etf/asset-class/month-end-returns), which are traded, like any other shares, on the U.S. stock exchanges, such as the [New York Stock Exchange (NYSE)](https://www.investopedia.com/terms/n/nyse.asp) or [Nasdaq](https://www.investopedia.com/terms/n/nasdaq.asp).
+There are currently [[more than 50 Vanguard exchange-traded funds]](https://investor.vanguard.com/etf/list#/etf/asset-class/month-end-returns), which are traded, like any other shares, on the U.S. stock exchanges, such as the [[New York Stock Exchange (NYSE)]](https://www.investopedia.com/terms/n/nyse.asp) or [[Nasdaq]](https://www.investopedia.com/terms/n/nasdaq.asp).
 Their underlying indexes cover both individual sectors, such as materials and energy, and domestic and international indexes.

-The Vanguard ETFs were previously known as [Vanguard Index Participation Receipts (VIPERS)](https://pressroom.vanguard.com/news/ETF_total_stock_market_index.html).
+The Vanguard ETFs were previously known as [[Vanguard Index Participation Receipts (VIPERS)]](https://pressroom.vanguard.com/news/ETF_total_stock_market_index.html).
 In their current form, Vanguard ETFs aim to track their underlying indexes as closely as possible and offer the flexibility of intraday trading.

 By developing this class of low-cost funds, Vanguard sought to bring its longstanding leadership in the passive management market to the ETF space.